-Prior to the Candidates matches, Karpov had played two strong events, the USSR Championship (1973) (2nd behind Boris Spassky), and Madrid (1973), where he finished first and among other prizes was awarded the Chess Oscar, voted for annually by the International Chess Journalists Association.
+Prior to the Candidates matches, Karpov had played in two strong events, the USSR Championship (1973) (2nd behind Boris Spassky), and Madrid (1973), where he finished first and was awarded the Chess Oscar, voted for annually by the International Chess Journalists Association.
 Polugaevsky’s form had also been good, and many thought that Karpov’s task would be difficult.
-(9) In assessing the prospects, Mikhail M Yudovich Sr. expected a close contest, and reported a great sympathy for Karpov among the audience.
-(2) Botvinnik claimed that the majority of grandmasters supported Polugaevsky, being suspicious of the younger man.
+(9) In assessing the prospects, Mikhail M Yudovich Sr. expected a close contest, and reported a greater sympathy for Karpov among the audience.
+(2) Botvinnik claimed that the majority of grandmasters supported Polugaevsky, being suspicious of the young man.
 This mirrored the patriarch’s own experience as a young player, and struck him as a good omen for Karpov.
 (10) As for Polugaevsky’s hopes, Botvinnik doubted that he was sufficiently shrewd as a competitor, a quality necessary in match play and in particular, elimination events.
-(11) Spassky regarded him as a solid calculator who was less inclined to trust his intuition than would be the case with Karpov.
-The protagonists had met only twice before in tournament play.
-The games, from the 39th and 41st USSR Championships, were uneventful draws.
+(11) Spassky regarded him as a solid calculator, who was less inclined to trust his intuition than would be the case with Karpov.
+The two had met only twice before in tournament play.
+Their games, from the 39th and 41st USSR Championships, were uneventful draws.
 At five minute blitz, Karpov had registered two wins over his opponent in 1972.
 (6)